 loyal, hardworking, extroverted

-Oh no!
-Not only did all 6 students choose generic adjectives, they mostly chose the same generic adjectives.
-Nobody set themselves apart from the others in the group, and NOBODY stood out as a vibrant, unique person.
+YIKES!
+Do you see the problem?
+Not only did all 6 students choose generic adjectives, they mostly chose the same generic adjectives — even though I didn’t give them a list!
+Nobody set themselves apart from the others in the group.
+Nobody managed to stand out as vibrant or memorable.
+Reading the descriptions above, are you intrigued or impressed?
+Do they seem multidimensional or one-of-a-kind?
+Nope.

 How to hack this exercise

-First, get more specific.
+1. Get more specific.
 The prompt isn’t asking for words that describe you, but ones that BEST describe you.
-Your LEADING attributes.
-Your DEFINING terms.
+Words that DEFINE you.

-Let’s say you chose intelligent, idealistic, and passionate.
+Let’s say you chose idealistic, creative, and curious.
 Sure, those words might describe you, but let’s be real — they also describe a lot of your peers.
-That means there’s no way that those three terms actually describe you best.
+So there’s no way that those 3 terms come close to actually capturing your unique awesomeness.
 You’ve got to be more specific!

-Second, don’t settle for basic adjectives.
-If you’re working from a list, throw it away right now.
+2. Don’t settle for basic adjectives.
+If you were given a list, throw it away.
 You have the freedom to define yourself in ANY words.
-You can choose nouns, verbs, adverbs… even prepositions!
-Why not?
-I’ve had students who picked outside, another who went with within, and one who actually chose beside.
+You can choose nouns, verbs, adverbs… even prepositions.
+(Why not?
+I’ve had students who picked outside, another who went with within, and one who chose beside… all unexpected, fascinating choices.)

-Try all kinds of words.
 Instead of 3 adjectives, try 3 verbs.
-Try a combination of 1 adjective, 1 noun, and 1 adverb.
-Forget lists, forget rules, and forget crowd-pleasing positive attributes.
-Your goal is to capture what makes you memorable and distinctive.
+Or try a combination of 1 adjective, 1 noun, and 1 adverb.
+Forget lists, forget rules, and PLEASE forget those crowd-pleasing positive attributes.
+Pick words that actually describe what’s distinctive about your way of being in the world.

-Finally, think beyond single words.
+3. Finally, think beyond single words.
 If you’re all about robotic arms or belting showtunes, that’s far more defining than just the word “passionate”!
-Nobody’s going to disqualify or discount you for breaking some imaginary “three-generic-positive-words-only” rule if they’re fascinated by the words you selected.
+Nobody is going to disqualify you for breaking some imaginary “generic-positive-single-adjectives-only” rule if they’re smiling at the unusual terms you chose.

-Take inspiration from these examples from my students last year.
+Take inspiration from these examples by my students.
 They are all vibrant, intriguing descriptions that actually make you wonder about the person who chose them.
-(And in many cases, deciding on those words helped the students figure out “defining” college essay topics.)
+(Incidentally, it also helped those students figure out their best “defining” college essay topics.)

-Do any of those descriptions perfectly capture you?
+Do any of those perfectly capture you?
 Of course not!
 They’re too specific.
 They’re wonderfully unexpected.
-And they’re begging to be explained!
-Ideally, every term you choose will have a great story behind it… and that story might be the basis of a knockout college essay.
+And they’re begging to tell a story.
+Ideally, every term you choose will have a great story behind it… and that story might be the foundation of a knockout college essay.